 The District will find and evaluate children from ages three through 21 who reside within the District's attendance areas and who may need special education and related services.
 This requirement includes students who attend private or home schools.
-Students eligible to receive special education and related services who attend the Orrick R-XI School District will be provided a free and appropriate education (FAPE) in accordance with the Individuals with Disabilities Education Act (IDEA), the Missouri State Plan for Special Education (State Plan), the District's local compliance plan, and all federal and state laws.
+Students eligible to receive special education and related services who attend the Stoutland R-II School District will be provided a free and appropriate education (FAPE) in accordance with the Individuals with Disabilities Education Act (IDEA), the Missouri State Plan for Special Education (State Plan), the District's local compliance plan, and all federal and state laws.
 Students who attend private or home schools are not entitled to FAPE, yet may be eligible for special education and related services as defined by the District through the expenditure of a proportionate share of its IDEA Part B funds.

-The District will identify all students ages three through five (not Kindergarten eligible) by using any of the disability categories, other than Language Impairment, including that of Young Child with a Developmental Delay (YCDD) in accordance with the Missouri State Plan.
-For a child with a disability who becomes Kindergarten age eligible (age five before August 1st), the District will determine continuing eligibility for special education by using any of the disability categories, including that of YCDD.
-A child who is not identified as eligible for special education services prior to reaching kindergarten age will be identified using disability categories excluding that of YCDD.
+The District will identify all students ages three through five (not Kindergarten eligible) by identifying all children as eligible using any of the disability categories, other than Language Impairment, including that of Young Child with a Developmental Delay (YCDD) in accordance with the Missouri State Plan.
+For a child with a disability who becomes Kindergarten age eligible (age five before August 1), the District will determine continuing eligibility for special education by applying any disability category other than Young Child with a Developmental Delay (YCDD).

 When a student is evaluated for special education and the parents/guardians disagree with the results, they have a right to an independent evaluation by a qualified examiner who is not employed by the District.
 Administrative procedures are established that define the required examiner qualifications, and permissible locations and costs.
-Parents requesting an independent evaluation should contact the Director of Special Education.
+Parents requesting an independent evaluation should contact the Director of Federal Programs.